fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> what give biggest valute to your customers?
-But if all my closer customers are stucked on old tech?
-Do I risk to remain behind?

-> Hey fredrick, what language are you working on the most?

 > I am starting a software development company what do I need to setup a great office?

 > I was fired by Facebook as a software engineer in less than 2 months.
 Should I write this on my resume?
 Can I have another job?